-This post is current as of April 28, 2021 and will be updated as new data and recommendations are released.
+This post is current as of August 27, 2021, and will be updated as new data and recommendations are released.

-COVID-19 vaccines + fertility: Main takeaways
+COVID-19 vaccine + fertility: Main takeaways

-mRNA vaccines (Pfizer and Moderna)
+mRNA-vaccines (Pfizer and Moderna)

 The COVID-19 virus is notable for the spikes on its exterior, which are really just proteins called S proteins.
 When your body detects these spikes or S proteins, it recognizes them as intruders and the immune system gets to work trying to eradicate them.